Danny and Michael Philippou

-Danny Philippou and Michael Philippou (born 13 November 1992), known together online as RackaRacka, are Australian twin filmmakers, YouTubers, and stunt performers.
-They are known for their horror comedy YouTube videos and for the career as horror filmmakers which those videos spawned.
+Danny Philippou and Michael Philippou, known together online as RackaRacka, are an Australian twin sibling team of filmmakers, YouTubers, and stunt performers.
+They are best known for their comedy horror and parody videos on YouTube, and for directing the horror films Talk to Me (2022) and Bring Her Back (2025).
 They have won numerous awards for their work, including the Best International Channel Streamy Award, Best Overall at the Online Video Awards, and the AACTA Award for the Best Web Show.
+Originally from Adelaide with Greek heritage, the brothers moved to Los Angeles in January 2019, but continue making films in Australia, where they prefer the filmmaking culture.